WomensCodingCircle/getting-started/HTML-CSS/ReadMe.md

 ### Absolute Beginner

-My suggesting for an absolute beginner in HTML and CSS is to go and watch several **YouTube.com** videos for beginners and to do several beginner tutorials on **w3schools.org**.
+My suggestion for an absolute beginner in HTML and CSS is to go and watch several **YouTube.com** videos for beginners and to do several beginner tutorials on **w3schools.org**.

 #### YouTube.com Beginner Videos.